dragonwasrobot/dragonwasrobot.github.io/_posts/2015-11-07-an-introduction-to-pascal-s-triangle-and-the-binomial-coefficient.md

 We obtained the above results by first describing the construction of Pascal's triangle in an inductive fashion, followed by formalizing Pascal's triangle.
-Afterwards, we introduced the binomial coefficient function, as a result of describing the binomial theorem, and formalized it as the function, `binomial_coefficient`, in Haskell.
+Afterwards, we introduced the binomial coefficient function, as a result of describing the binomial theorem, and formalized it as the function `binomial_coefficient`, in Haskell.

 This post was a small excerpt from my
-[Master's thesis](https://github.com/dragonwasrobot/formal-moessner), in which I also show how we can use Pascal's triangle and the binomial coefficient to come up with a characteristic function for Moessner's sieve[^3].
+[Master's thesis](https://github.com/dragonwasrobot/formal-moessner), in which I also prove how we can use Pascal's triangle and the binomial coefficient to come up with a characteristic function for Moessner's sieve[^3].

 In a coming follow-up post, we look at what happens when we rotate Pascal's